Compartment Syndrome of the Lower Leg (Acute)

 Serial examination, close observation, and clinical suspicion are essential to early diagnosis.
 There is not one single exam finding that definitely diagnoses compartment syndrome, so it should be considered in any patient who is at risk for the condition.
 Beyond increasing pain, patients who have pain with passive range of motion of the ankle or toes, firm compartments, numbness, or loss of pulses should be considered to have compartment syndrome unless proven otherwise.
 The ability to judge firmness of compartments can be unreliable, and numbness or loss of pulses is a very late finding after which permanent muscle damage has already set in, so clinicians should have a low threshold for measuring compartment pressures if the diagnosis is in doubt.
 This is especially true among patients with multiple injuries, including head trauma, when physical examination may become less reliable.
 In such scenarios, insertion of a needle into the leg compartment can directly measure the pressure in the leg compartments.

 A special note should be made of external or exercise-induced compartment syndrome of the lower leg, which may occur not as a result of a singular trauma, but as a result of intense chronic repetitive use.
 For example, an individual who runs a marathon with inadequate training may cause such muscle damage and swelling that a compartment syndrome develops.

 Imaging and Investigations

 There are no specific imaging studies that will diagnose compartment syndrome, although x-rays may show a fracture that could possibly result in causing a compartment syndrome.
-The main diagnostic criterion is a good clinical exam.
-Pressure monitoring of the compartments with a pressure-sensitive needle can confirm the diagnosis.
-There are several ways to interpret the pressure “number” either by the absolute value or its relation to the blood pressure.
+The diagnosis is made by clinical examination and by directly measuring the compartment pressures if the diagnosis is suspected or in doubt.

 Sequela of compartment syndrome

-Previously edited by Hossein Pakzad MD
+Previously edited by Mark Perry MD and Hossein Pakzad MD